-NEres connects unemployed individuals with the full range of reemployment services available through NDOL.
+NEres connects unemployed individuals with the full range of reemployment services available through the Nebraska Department of Labor (NDOL) and other workforce partners.
 NEres seeks to accelerate opportunities for individuals to obtain gainful employment after job separation.
 NEres was developed to meet the Federal requirements of the Worker Profiling Reemployment System (WPRS) and Reemployment and Eligibility Assessment (REA) programs.
 NEres has evolved to meet the standards of newly implemented of Reemployment Services and Eligibility Assessment (RESEA) program, which replaced REA.
 Since its development, NEres has expanded its services to include all initial non-exempt UI claimants in order to provide early intervention and resources to promote quick reentry into the workforce.
 The use of high quality, effective reemployment tools is the cornerstone of NEres and is the key strategy for developing an available workforce for Nebraska.
-NDOL's Office of Unemployment Insurance and Office of Employment and Training collaborate extensively and continue to strengthen its partnership to provide employment services and reemployment assistance to Nebraskans impacted by job loss.
+NDOL's Office of Unemployment Insurance and Office of Reemployment Services collaborate extensively and continue to strengthen its partnership to provide employment services and reemployment assistance to Nebraskans impacted by job loss.